inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 ```
 `8080:80` host machine port: port where pgAdmin is listening<br>
 `--network=pg-network` network connecting the containers<br>
-`--name pg-database` pgAdmin will be able to identify and connect to postgres with this name<br>
+`--name pg-database` define a name for postgres. pgAdmin will use it to identify and connect to the DB<br>
-`--name pgadmin` this is less important as nothing is trying to connect to pgAdmin<br><br>
+`--name pgadmin` define a name for pgadmin. this is less important as nothing is trying to connect to pgAdmin<br><br>

 ### After running the above commands in the CLI, open the web browser to `localhost:8080`
 <table>